caseyg/awesome/TOPICS.md

 ## teams

 *   [microsoft/Agents](https://github.com/microsoft/Agents) - The Microsoft 365 Agent SDK simplifies building full stack, multichannel, trusted agents for platforms including M365, Teams, Copilot Studio, and Webchat.

-## autonomous-agents

-*   [i-am-bee/beekeeper](https://github.com/i-am-bee/beekeeper) - An implementation of a multi-agent task management system that enables hierarchical agent coordination and task execution.

-*   [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
-Our mission is to provide the tools, so that you can focus on what matters.

-## multi-agent-systems

-*   [i-am-bee/beekeeper](https://github.com/i-am-bee/beekeeper) - An implementation of a multi-agent task management system that enables hierarchical agent coordination and task execution.

-*   [camel-ai/owl](https://github.com/camel-ai/owl) - 🦉 OWL: Optimized Workforce Learning for General Multi-Agent Assistance in Real-World Task Automation

 ## agent-computer-interface